LakavathKeerthi/Grocery-Store-Management-System-using-SQL/README.md

-# Grocery Store Management System usinh MySQL
+# Grocery Store Management System using SQL

 ## 📌 Project Overview
 This project performs a comprehensive analysis of a grocery store database using SQL to uncover key business insights.